Dependence over balance

 I then moved to another small town to attend a small, Christian university.
 But even though it seemed a small "bubble", college blew my worldview apart.
 I had an identity crisis as everything I thought I'd known about people, the world and God began to take a new, fuller, and much more confusing shape.

 I was a typical college senior when I graduated, thinking I would jump right into a well-paying, life-fulfilling position somewhere meaningful.
-But the unemployment rate for my age group at the time was around 15 percent.
+But the country was still recouping from the recession and the unemployment rate for my age group at the time was around 15 percent.
 I moved home, and once again, struggled to find meaning and purpose.
-A series of losses in my life and my lack of success professionally created another crisis of identity that was accompanied by depression and anxiety, and required professional counseling (which I am a big fan of, by the way).
+A series of losses in my life and my lack of success professionally created another crisis of identity that was accompanied by depression and anxiety, and required professional counseling (which I am a big fan of, by the way) and medication.

 It took four years for God to open a door more aligned with my career field.
 During that time, I married my husband, moved five times, had our first son, and changed jobs and churches three times (all in the same town).
 But God stayed constant through it all.
 His steadfastness and gentle guidance were (and have remained) overwhelming in my life.
 At every impasse, I encountered His love and faithfulness again and again.

 The Goodness of a Big God

 I never thought this journey would have been as topsy-turvy, upside-down and sometimes backward as it has been.
 Keeping my identity firmly rooted in the love and salvation of Jesus has proved to be one of the most difficult parts of my life.
 My story has been marked by depression and anxiety, deep loss, and sweet and simple joys.